andreweng/thm-powershell/README.md

-# THM: Hacking with Powershell
+# THM: Hacking with Powershell Writeup
 > Andrew Eng | 2020-12-23

 # Table of Contents